Kneeling: As punishment

+Forced kneeling as a punishment is a traditional form of physical discipline and public humiliation, especially used for child discipline in schools, religious institutions, and homes worldwide.
+A child may be forced to kneel in a corner or face a wall (a more severe form of time-out).
+Sometimes children were forced to kneel on uncooked rice, peas, dried corn, or rock salt.
+The pressure of body weight causes the sharp grains to dig into the skin, inflicting intense pain.

 Sports

 Placing a single knee on the ground (taking a knee) may have different meanings in different sports and situations.
 In many sports, taking a knee is a sign of respect and solidarity when a player from either team, or an official, is injured such that they need or may need assistance to leave the playing area.
 In these cases, it is considered proper for all other players (but not the officials or any player assisting the injured person) to place one knee on the ground until the injured person is off the playing area.